kiukiu studio in handwriting

 When choosing between analog and digital journaling, consider your specific needs and preferences.
 Personally, I use a mix of both methods depending on the task.

 For plant care, I use a digital planner in Notion.
-Its filtering and calendar features help me track when each plant needs watering or repotting.
+Its filtering and calendar features make it easy to stay on top of watering schedules—much better than flipping through a physical notebook.
 I also store information about each plant’s sun requirements.

 I manage my finances with Notion as well.
 It lets me set up formulas to track expenses and savings across different accounts, saving time.